nyxnor/onionjuggler/README.md

 ### Feature-rich Onion Service manager for UNIX-like operating systems written in POSIX conformant shellscript

-A collection of Onion Services features implemented for Unix-like systems following the Portable Operating System Interface standard.
+OnionJuggler is a collection of Onion Services features implemented for Unix-like systems following the Portable Operating System Interface standard.

 **WARNING: `do not trust this repo yet`, backup your hs keys in another location.
 This project has not been released and should be considered for development only.**